Make manual adjustments to the baseline forecast

-This article explains how you can make manual adjustments to a baseline forecast and view details of the forecast.
+This topic explains how you can make manual adjustments to a baseline forecast and view details of the forecast.

 Before you make manual adjustments, it's important that you understand a few concepts on various pages.

 The Adjusted demand forecast page includes a grid that has the following structure:

 - The first column shows the items, item allocation keys, companies, and so on, that the forecast has been generated for.
 The subtitle of the page provides a description of the current forecast dimensions that are shown in the grid.
 For example, if the subtitle of the page is Company / Site / Item allocation key, and one of the row headers in the grid is USMF / 1 / D_Alloc, that row shows the forecast for the USMF company, site 1, and the D_Alloc item allocation key.

 - Subsequent columns represent the forecast buckets that the forecast has been generated for.
 Each column header is the first date of the forecast bucket that the column shows.

 - The values in the cells represent the forecast for one item, item allocation key, and so on, for that specific forecast bucket.